conda-incubator/conda-project/README.md

 ## Quick start

 Let's start a new project using Python, Pandas, and Jupyter Notebooks.
-First, create the project directory, install the conda environment, and launch Jupyter.
-The commands below will work on terminals in Mac, Linux, and Window.
+The commands below will work on terminals in Mac, Linux, and Windows.
 For Windows you can use either `cmd.exe` or Powershell.

 ```